igorfaria/CSSTool/docs/index.md

 To use the through browser you need to navigate to domain.com/tests/ :D

-For using the command line, you need a to have PHP installed and execute the file *show_source.php* passing the paramter *f=tests/filename.php*.
+For using the command line, you need a to have PHP installed and execute the file *show_source.php* passing the parameter *f=tests/filename.php*.

 Example: